AUTHENTIC SAFARIS & PERSONALIZED TOURS IN LAKE TANGANYIKA WITH AFRICANMECCA

 We saw more than 20 chimpanzees including chimps I've read about -- Freud, Faustino, Wilkie... so amazing.
 We had an absolutely amazing trip in Arusha, Serengeti and Gombe - everything went smooth as silk.
 Thank you so much Raza

 Tiffany Heitz & Lesley Smith - California, United States

 We had a wonderful time on our chimpanzee safari in Mahale Mountains National Park.
 The services were outstanding.
 The guides were knowledgeable and led us to several very nice viewing opportunities.
 Asante sana.

 Dave and Sara Howe - Washington, United States

-EAST AFRICA SAFARI TRIP IDEA FOR LAKE TANGANYIKA IN WESTERN TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR LAKE TANGANYIKA IN WESTERN TANZANIA

 When visiting Lake Tanganyika, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Selous, Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.

 You may optionally extend out to Northern Tanzania safari parks such as Tarangire, Lake Manyara, Ngorongoro Crater and Serengeti (wildebeest migration).
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.